FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 ??? note "various formats of references"
     The format of the reference string may vary, depending on whether it is a reference to the same entry or to another entry.

-To resolve the reference, one shall use the `resolved` directive instead of the default `plain` directive.
+To resolve references, i.e., return the data that they point to, one should use the `resolved` directive instead of the default `plain` directive.
+For example:
-Note the following request also limits the size of the list to 2 elements such that the response has a reasonable length to be presented here.

 ```json hl_lines="9"
 {